HalcyonLegion/Universal-File-Translator-And-Analyser/README.md

 Paste your Document into the file selector and then tell the AI what you'd like to do with it, it can be literally anything it's quite versatile.

 For example I had it translate a Menu PDF into HTML code, I also asked it to translate a PDF from Swedish to English.
+It was originally used for Menu analysis so there's some leftover references to that in the code!